Janny221199/IT-Cheat-Sheets/Networks/OSI-Modell/OSI-Model.md

 	- Each layer uses services of the next lower one
 	- technical implementation of lower layers know known for upper layers
 	- each layer is responsible for a sprecific tasks
+	- network devices can be related to a specific layer
+		- A device operates on level n exactly when it understands the [Protocol](../Protocol.md)s up to level n.

 Layer |
 --- | ---